 And the All Terrain Vineyard Experience includes a ride through their vineyards with either Andy or Fred at the wheel.
 Stops are made within the vineyard to taste wines from specific blocks.
 This experience is selectively offered from May through September.

 In fall 2020, a major wildfire (dubbed the Glass Fire) tore through the Spring Mountain District destroying numerous wineries, vineyards and other structures.
-Remarkably the Schweiger’s were able to save their winery and various structures from being damaged, as they stayed on site and heroically fought the fire that was burning on and all around their property.
+Remarkably the Schweiger’s were able to save their winery and various structures from being damaged, as they stayed on site and along with various firefighters, heroically fought the fire that was burning on and all around their property.

 —

-Several other wines are produced in small amounts and are only available through their wine club.
+Several Schweiger wines are produced in small amounts and are only available to members of their wine club.
 Many of their wines are 100% varietal with just a few exceptions.
 One can find their wines locally at a variety of Napa Valley restaurants.
 Schweiger Vineyards also offers customized label services for private-label wines.
 And they have longed embraced the power of wine videos (reference their Youtube channel).
 For more information, to schedule a visit or to join one of four wine club membership options, including the nicely named, Extended Family Wine Club, visit: www.schweigervineyards.com

 Winery/Grounds